 In the normal course of operation, the Bank enters into leasing agreements either as the lessee or the lessor, mostly for office and parking spaces as well as for small office equipment.
-Starting on January 1, 2019 (the adoption date of the new lease accounting guidance ASU 2016-02 Leases (Topic 842)), the Bank recognized (prospectively, with no adjustments to prior periods) right-of-use assets and lease liabilities for operating leases and for finance leases.
+The Bank recognizes right-of-use assets and lease liabilities for operating leases.
 Lease liabilities are measured as the present value of future lease payments, including term renewals that are reasonably certain to occur, discounted using the Bank's incremental borrowing rate.
-The Bank has used the rate of its May 24, 2018 debt issuance as the current incremental borrowing rate.
+The Bank has used the rate of its June 11, 2020 debt issuance as the current incremental borrowing rate.